briankennedy1/FACQ/phase-0/unit-1/week-3/P0-U1-W3-FACQ.md

 The below example uses the `currentchamp` and `upnext` variables to better visualize what reduce is doing.
 The first element in the array automatically becomes `currentchamp` by default.
 But then it is compared to `upnext`.

-Whichever string is longer of the two being compared will become `currentchamp`.
-Then, `inject` repeats this process until all elements in the array have been compared.
+Whichever string is longer will become `currentchamp`.
+Then, `inject` repeats this process *until all elements in the array have been compared*.

 ```ruby
 def longest_string(string_arr) # find the longest word